 All students must have:

-- 2 pairs black, form-fitting athletic pants, sweat pants, jogging pants, runner’s tights, or footless tights for Movement class.
+- 2 pairs black, form-fitting athletic pants, jogging pants, runner's tights, or footless tights for Movement class.

-- 2-3 Black, form-fitting short and/or long-sleeved shirts.
-No stripes, logos, tank tops or spaghetti straps for Movement class
+- 2-3 black form-fitting short-sleeved and 2-3 black long-sleeved shirts (no stripes, logos, tank tops or spaghetti straps)

-- One pair of rubber soled sport, athletic or running shoes for Movement/Combat/Theater Dance classes.
+- One pair of rubber soled sport, athletic or running shoes.
 These shoes should not have been, or be, worn outside.
 Shoes are to be for indoor/studio use only for Movement/Combat/Theatre Dance classes.

-- Jazz Shoes (1 pair flats, 1 pair heels)
+- Jazz shoes (1 pair of flats, 1 pair heels)

-- Men’s Jacket & Tie (necktie and bow tie) for multiple classes & rehearsals
+- Men's jacket & tie (necktie and bow tie)

 Other items for all: